avivyossef29/Crypto-Project/POODLE/readme.md

 ## Introduction

 This repository is a capture the flag type of game.
 You are an experienced hacker and you managed to perform a Man-in-the-Middle attack on an unsuspecting victim.
 You are now in the middle of the session between the victim and a site holding his private data (let's say a bank or something).
-You have the ability to force the victim to send api calls the site, modify them before they are sent and view the responses.
+You have the ability to force the victim to send requests to the site, modify them before they are sent and view the responses.
 Your mission is to find the session cookie that the victim holds which lets him access all his information.

 ## Background